 Anyone who sells online would agree that, without a constant stream of traffic coming to your website, you’ll struggle to make sales.

-I did pay for traffic for quite a while.
 But from about my 3rd year in business onwards I also knuckled down and focused hard on improving my SEO (search engine optimisation).

 This allowed me to start generating as much free traffic from organic search engine results as I possibly could.